TSSEJED/fsrp-staff/README.md

 On Android devices that don't support embedded PDFs, users will be presented with alternative options:
 - Open in Browser: Opens the PDF in a new browser tab
 - Download PDF: Downloads the PDF file for viewing in a PDF reader app

+## Security Notes

+This portal is designed to restrict access to only the Staff Warning Policy Document.
+The full training document is not accessible to staff users.

 ## Credits